Love this room, but will it vent?

-The head of the maintenance division of my largest customer had an issue with a vent over one of his clients grills.
+The head of the maintenance division of my largest customer had an issue with a vent over one of his client's grills.
 It was not moving the smoke out of the three season porch.
 Would I look at the unit and installation?

 So I brought a couple of sausages (for grease and smoke) to cook and see where the smoke traveled.

-All I could think of was how much was this going to cost us for such a poor installation.
+All I could think of was how much would cost for such a poor installation.
 Lucky for me, this job was supplied previously by someone else.

 How to Vent an Outdoor Grill

-This customers first issue was the shallow hood.
+This customer's first issue was the shallow hood.
 When his client cooked, the smoke would bypass the hood and head into the room.